blakeohare/crayon/README.md

 * Added a library for encoding and decoding Base64
 * Added a library for accessing environment variables
 * Added a library for launching processes
+* Added a library for reading zip files
 * Bug fixes

 # Setting up and Running Crayon